agama-project/agama/doc/dbus_api.md

           out u     result)
 ~~~

 Calculates a new proposal with the given settings.
-Allowed settings are defined by `org.opensuse.DInstaller.Storage1.Proposal` interface.
 A proposal object is exported when the proposal is calculated.

+Arguments:

+* `in a{sv} settings`: Allowed settings correspond to the properties defined by `org.opensuse.DInstaller.Storage1.Proposal` interface.
-Returns `0` on success and `1` on failure.
+* `out u result`: `0` on success and `1` on failure.

 ###### `AvailableDevices` Property